manu29d/writing/Readme.md

 What you are going to see next are my collections emotionally charged banter that have come out of me.
 Not becuase I carefully thought about my argument.
 But I just focused on the keys and keyboard in front of me.
 Something of an unfiltered memo of my pieces of mind that I have given to people.

 The essays are copy pasted vertbatim except for spelling mistakes that happend in the actual event.
-Things in _italics_ are the resopnses of the people who was at the victim end of my banter.
+Things in _italics_ are the responses of the people who was at the victim end of my banter.
 I think they are sometimes important for clearing the context of what I typed next.

 Enjoy.